Skip to Main Content

 4.9

-• Lower monthly payments: By stretching out the loan over three decades, you get lower monthly payments compared with shorter loan terms.
+• Lower monthly payments: By extending the loan over three decades, you can expect lower monthly payments than with shorter loan terms.

 • Plenty of choices: The 30-year fixed is the most popular type of mortgage, so there’s no shortage of lenders and loan programs to choose from.

-• More total interest paid over the life of the loan: Those lower payments come with a downside — you’re paying a lot of interest over the term of a 30-year loan.
+• More total interest paid over the life of the loan: Those lower payments come with a downside — you’re paying a lot of interest over a 30-year loan term compared to a 15-year loan.

 • Longer terms have slightly higher mortgage rates overall: Lenders are taking on more risk by extending a rate for three decades, so 30-year loans carry higher interest rates than 15-year loans.